 Much Ado About Nothing

-Comedy and tragedy intertwine when two very different couples fall in and out of love.
+Comedy and tragedy intertwine when two very different couples fall in and out of love in Shakespeare's Much Ado About Nothing.

 Whilst Beatrice and Benedick both despise love, exchanging insults and mockery rather than vows, for Hero and Claudio it is love at first sight.
 But as their marriage preparations begin, so too do Don John’s dirty tricks.
 Can his scheming get in the way of true love?
 And can an elaborate plan to bring fiery Beatrice and cynical Benedick closer together really come off?
 In Much Ado About Nothing, one of Shakespeare’s most popular plays, nothing is quite what it seems.